ErikBjare/thesis/README.md

  - Run `eegwatch --help` for instructions on how to collect EEG data
  - Run [ActivityWatch](https://activitywatch.net) to collect device activity data
+ - Run the codeprose task in [eeg-notebooks][eegnb] to collect data for the code vs prose task

 Running classifier: